ultravail/homeassistant-template-unit-helper/README.md

 > When providing a plain number to any of the helper functions `to_unit`, `from_unit` or `without_unit`, those helpers will return that same number without any conversion.
 When providing a plain number to the helper `with_unit`, the unit will be `dimensionless`

 > [!TIP]
 > When using a `default_value` it is recommended to also provide a `target_unit`.
-In case the sensor does not have a unit (or it "lost" its unit information), the `default_value` itself is not enough.
-Keep in mind that you can use an arbitrary unit that is compatible to the sensor; potential unit conversions are made automatically under the hood.
+In case the sensor does not have a unit (or "lost" its unit information), the `default_value` itself is not enough.
+Keep in mind that you can use an arbitrary unit that is compatible with the original sensor unit; potential unit conversions are made automatically under the hood.

 The `with_unit` helper returns a [Pint Quantity](https://pint.readthedocs.io/en/stable/api/base.html#pint.Quantity).
 The helpers `to_unit` and `from_unit` return plain numbers.
 The helper `without_unit` returns the value in the current unit.